iamKimlong/vault/README.md

 - **Password Strength Checker:** Evaluates the security of user passwords in real-time, providing feedback on complexity, and length to help users create stronger, safer passwords.
 - **Audit Trail:** Extensive HMAC-signed logs for tamper detection and activity records
 - **Auto-clear clipboard:** Automatically overwrite or wipe clipboard memory with 0-bytes (Zeroization) after 15 seconds
-- **Auto-lock:** Automatically lock vault-cli after 5 minutes of inactivity
+- **Auto-lock:** Automatically lock vault after 5 minutes of inactivity

 <a name="installation"></a>
 ## ⚡ Installation